UoE-SSP/javascript-style-guide/README.md

         dragonball = 'z';

     // bad
-    // (compare to above, and try to spot the mistake) var items = getItems(),
+    // (note that dragonball is now outwith the var statement, and could be global) var items = getItems(),
         goSportsTeam = true;
         dragonball = 'z';